Peugeot 508 review - Engines, performance and drive

 As befits its sporting looks, the 508 offers a surprisingly involving drive.
 Perhaps not to the extent that it’s going to trouble a BMW 3 Series, but it’s certainly at the more dynamic end of the spectrum when it comes to the way it drives.

-All the engines feel up to the job, although naturally enough the entry-level 1.5-litre diesel doesn’t feel quite as lively as the rest of the range.
-The 1.5-litre diesel is also the only engine that can be had with a manual gearbox: all the other models come with Peugeot’s EAT 8 automatic, which can also be added to the 1.5-litre engine as an option.
+All the engines feel up to the job, although naturally enough the 1.5-litre diesel doesn’t feel quite as lively as we'd like.
+Previously, the 1.5-litre diesel could be specified with a manual gearbox, but now all models come with Peugeot’s EAT 8 automatic.

 The automatic does work well, shifting between the ratios pretty seamlessly and when changing gears manually with the steering wheel-mounted paddles.
 The paddles themselves are slightly small, though – you can lose them when cornering enthusiastically – and the gearbox itself can be a little jerky when coming to a stop.